-The Casual Male Retail Group, Inc. Annual Incentive Plan, which was established in May 2008, is an annual performance-based cash incentive plan.
 The participants include both the Key Executives and the Senior Executives.
 The Annual Incentive Plan uses Adjusted EBITDA as the benchmark.
 The Compensation Committee believed it was important to establish a plan that awarded all of management, including our Key Executives and Senior Executives, using the same performance criteria.
 In addition, there is no personal performance component of the plan for Key Executives and Senior Executives.
 Thus, there is one single company-wide target.
 We use Adjusted EBITDA because: (i) it measures performance over the periods in which executives can have significant impact, (ii) is directly linked to our long-term growth plan, and (iii) is a key metric used by management and the board to assess our operating performance.